open-component-model/ocm-controller/component/README.md

 # ocm - command line interface

-This folder contains an example how to build a component version for the OCM cli.
+This folder contains an example how to build a component version for the ocm-controller.

 ## Building